 Saturday is race day, where runners take on the ultimate endurance challenge: a 12-hour continuous run around a 5.3km looped course.
 Whether competing solo or as part of a team, athletes will manage pacing, rest, and teamwork to maximise their lap count.
 The course is smooth, scenic, and spectator-friendly, with excellent organisation, regular support, and constant encouragement from the event village, making it an exciting and rewarding test of endurance from start to finish.

 Sunday is all about unwinding.
-If you’ve stayed on-site, you’re welcome to enjoy a well-earned lie-in at the campsite, reflect on your race, and soak up the relaxed post-event atmosphere before heading home.
+If you’ve stayed on-site, you’re welcome to enjoy a well-earned lie-in at the campsite before heading home.

 There’s always a great buzz around our event village, with plenty of perfect spots to cheer on athletes from the finish line sidelines to the bike feed stations out on the course.
 Regatta Park offers loads of open space and things to see and do, making it a fantastic place to spend the day.
 In the park, you’ll find delicious food options and a friendly atmosphere for spectators and athletes alike.
 Dogs are very welcome, but please keep them on a lead while you’re at the venue.